The Trail

 How Cold is Folsom Lake?

-The average summertime surface water temperature in Folsom Lake is 75 degrees, but the lake may be colder than average this year, especially in deeper water.
-Folsom Lake is fed by the American River, and with snowmelt at record levels, the water may be much chillier than normal.
+The average summertime surface water temperature in Folsom Lake is 75° F, but the lake may be colder or warmer than average depending on the year, especially in deeper water.
+The American River feeds Folsom Lake, and in 2023, snowmelt reached record levels.
+As a result, the water was much chillier than normal.
 Cold water can be shocking and drain your body heat which can be dangerous even for strong swimmers, so don't forget to throw your life jacket in the car and exercise caution when you head out to the lake.

 Can You Swim in Folsom Lake?